alainlubin/bjc_windows_bootstrap/README.md

 # bjc_windows_bootstrap

 ## Description
-This cookbook uses kitchen to stand up a Windows instance in AWS for a student to use in the Chef InSpec Compliance Training
+This cookbook uses kitchen to stand up a Windows instance in AWS for a student to use in the Chef InSpec Compliance Training.
+It is currently locked to Chef 14.

 ## Requirements
 There are 4 items that need to be updated before the Cookbook can run.